f-julie/bd-maps-parts-discovery/README.md

    the `com.amazon.ata.maps.partsdiscovery` package.

 The tests in
-   `DevicePartDiscoveryCalculateTfIdfScoresTest` will ensure you have implemented it correctly.
-You can run these from IntelliJ or run the `./gradlew -q clean :test --tests DevicePartDiscoveryCalculateTfIdfScoresTest` gradle command to execute these tests.
+   `DevicePartDiscoveryGetTfIdfScoresTest` will ensure you have implemented it correctly.
+You can run these from IntelliJ.